zerynth/docs-v3/docs/reference/libs/stdlib/fs.md

 Write `to_w` object (string or bytes) to the stream and return the number of characters written.

-* `sync` parameter allows to write changes to disk immediately, without waiting :method:`close` call.
+* `sync` parameter allows to write changes to disk immediately, without waiting for `close` call.

 ### method `close`